 For large scale projects, contact us directly as additional funding may be available.

-These rebates are current as of July 2018.
-More rebates for solar power in Alberta are expected to be released in the near future.
+These rebates are current as of May 2020.
 Kuby Energy will complete all paperwork required for any incentive that may be applicable to your solar power system.

-Edmonton Solar Rebate - The City of Edmonton recently announced a rebate for residential solar installations for $0.15/W up to $6,500.
+Edmonton Solar Rebate - The City of Edmonton recently announced a rebate for residential solar installations for $0.40/W up to $4,000.
 This rebate is in addition to the provincially-funded residential and commercial solar program.

 Alberta Municipal Solar Program (AMSP) - This program is offered by the Municipal Climate Change Action Centre (MCCAC).
 Municipalities and Community related organizations are eligible for this solar power rebate.
 Funding of up to 25% of eligible expenses up to a maximum of $300,000 is available for eligible solar power projects.
 Eligible solar projects are greater than or equal to 2kW and less than or equal to 1MW, must be subject to the Micro-generation Regulation, and must be completed and energized after February 5, 2016.
 Read the details on the Alberta Municipal Solar Program or contact us directly.